 |Dietary Fiber||9 g|

-7 cups chopped broccoli florets (from about 2 heads broccoli)
+7 cups chopped broccoli florets (about 2 heads of broccoli)

-1 cup grated broccoli stem (also from those same 2 heads broccoli)
+1 cup grated broccoli stems (about 2 heads of broccoli)

 1/2 teaspoon garlic powder

 Put the broccoli florets, broccoli stems, water chestnuts, and cranberries in a large resealable plastic bag.

 In a small bowl, whisk together the oil, vinegar, garlic powder, salt, and pepper.
 Pour into the plastic bag.
 Seal the bag tightly.
 Gently toss to combine.
 Refrigerate for at least an hour and up to 24 hours.

 Cooking Tip: If you don't have much time to marinate the broccoli, be sure to cut the florets into small bite-size pieces to help them soften more quickly.

 Keep it Healthy: When you're only using the broccoli florets in a recipe or serving as a side dish, keep the stems for a later use.
 You can grate and toss them into a salad or soup later in the week.